NSchrading/NSchrading.github.io/_posts/2015-07-13-Intro to NLP in Python.md

 You can access the Ipython notebook code [here](https://github.com/NSchrading/intro-python-nlp).
 This is intended to be run in an Ipython notebook, but the code can be copied and pasted into a python interpreter and it should work as well.
 Follow the readme on the github page above to get the dependencies required to run this code.

+This tutorial is intended as a way for people with some experience with the concepts of machine learning and natural language processing to get started doing experiments in Python.
+If you are a complete beginner, you may be confused about terms like [tokenization](https://en.wikipedia.org/wiki/Tokenization_%28lexical_analysis%29), [stoplisting](https://en.wikipedia.org/wiki/Stop_words), [lemmatization](https://en.wikipedia.org/wiki/Lemmatization), and [SVMs](https://en.wikipedia.org/wiki/Support_vector_machine).
+For a good introduction to machine learning, take Andrew Ng's [Coursera course](https://www.coursera.org/learn/machine-learning/home/info).

 # Basic Text Processing in Python

 {% highlight python %}